prchanda/apimlab/README.md

 # APIM Troubleshooting Series Lab Instructions
 This project contains all the required source code / binaries to setup labs for [APIM troubleshooting series](https://blogs.msdn.microsoft.com/pratyay/2018/07/29/azure-api-management-troubleshooting-series/).
-Here are the perquisites you need to follow in sequential fashion to setup the lab:-
+Here are the steps you need to follow in sequential fashion to setup the lab:-

 1. Install Git client for windows.
 You can download the setup file from here : https://git-scm.com/download/win
 2. Git clone or download the backend API project from this GitHub repo : https://github.com/prchanda/ProductStore